concur/developer.concur.com/src/api-reference/user/index.markdown

 Updates passwords for up to 500 users.

+Please keep in mind that this method will not update the user password expiry date, if you are updating the password to overcome password expiration policy.
+User will still have to change his password when they login to SAP Concur if the original password before update was expired.

 ### <a name="updatePwdRequestSchema"></a>Update User's Password Request Schema

 This function requires as its arguments a `UserBatch` element containing a User child element for each user.
 The `User` element must have the following elements: